 It will also help determine the nature of the work and decisions you make in determining any tax risk you may potentially have, from 5th April 2021 when the new ‘Off-Payroll’ rules apply.
 This is extremely important if you take on Contractors directly or via an agency without the correct terms between you and the Contractor they supply.
 This is because tax liability can pass up the chain if you (or the agency) have not approached the engagement correctly.

-If you have provided a Status Determination showing an unequivocal project, then we will issue the correct Project Agreements (these are in similar style to a SoW) to you and the Contractor which will correctly capture a project outside of IR35.
+If you have provided a Status Determination showing an unequivocal project, then we will issue the correct Project Agreement's to you and to the Contractor, each one will correctly capture a project outside of IR35.
 The two Project Agreements work back-to-back and seamlessly, ensuring there isn’t any conflict between the two which could result in liability.
 In this situation we will the pay the Contractors’ PSC Gross (without deduction of tax).

 If you have indicated a SDS that's not a project, we are able to supply a Contractor for you and we will pay the individual net of deductions.